bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 # Range queries

-Imagine a scenario where a company wants to analyze purchases a specific customer was unsatisfied with to grant them a promo code if the amount exceeds a given value.
+Imagine a scenario where a company wants to analyze the purchases a specific customer was unsatisfied with.
+If the amount exceeds a specific value, the customer is given a promo code.
 To find the number of disappointing purchases, the company could theoretically fetch all entries from the appropriate Kafka topic and filter them according to the users and ratings.
-However, it would be easier to specify the desired range of ratings considered flawed (from 1 to 4) and receive the corresponding records immediately.
+However, it would be easier to specify the desired range of ratings considered flawed (say, from 1 to 4 on a 10 point grading scale) and receive the corresponding records immediately.
 For another example, say you have a product with a unique id and a version number.
 With each new release of the product, you update the version number.
 You want to check if improving the product (the latest version) led to increased sales.
 With the default fetching strategy in Quick (a so-called point query), you could only check the number of sold pieces with the latest version because the records with the same id are overwritten.
 Thus, you don't have access to the entries that refer to earlier versions.
 Again, a possible solution would be to fetch all entries and filter them.
 However, having the possibility to choose the desired version range and receiving the desired data is more convenient.
 To facilitate such tasks, Quick introduces range queries which enable the retrieval of values from a given topic according to a specific range of particular fields.

 To be able to integrate the range queries into your application, you must take the following steps:

 1. Deploy a mirror with a range index.
 2. Define a range in the GraphQL query type.
 3. Execute the query.

 The following subsections will describe these steps in detail.
 To present the idea of range queries, we will extend the schema presented before with the following type: